Why Is My Painter's Tape Pulling Off Paint?

 When repainting, you can use new tape to block off the areas that need to be repainted, but be sure to follow all steps for proper applying and removal of tape.

 Benefits of Using Multi-Surface Tape

-This type of paint will remove cleanly from surfaces, and you can typically use it inside or outside.
+This type of tape allows for clean removal from surfaces, both inside and outside.
 Some common applications include: